HCDigitalScholarship/intervals/sections/11_Pandas.md

     df

+#### Counting Melodic Intervals

+The same approach could be applied to melodic intervals.
+The count of melodic intervals:

+    len(piece.melodic())

+Melodic intervals in each voice:

+    mel = piece.melodic()
+    mel.count()

+And so on, as above.
+Remember that it is also possible to specify various parameters for the `melodic()` function, thus reporting different kinds of intervals, qualities, and so on.

-# Count and Sort Melodic Melodic Intervals
+#### Sorting Melodic Intervals

-Similarly to the note order created when [sorting pitches of notes](02_NotesAndRests.md#sorting-pitches), we can define an order of intervals as follows:
+Similar to the note order created above, first define an order of intervals as follows:

     int_order = ["P1", "m2", "M2", "m3", "M3", "P4", "P5", "m6", "M6", "m7", "M7", "P8", "-m2", "-M2", "-m3", "-M3", "-P4", "-P5", "-m6", "-M6", "-m7", "-M7", "-P8"]